DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 All programs (and their relevant default settings) are always saved along the VCV patch file (.vcv), VCV preset file (.vcvm), and VCV Rack 2 autosave feature.

-_Vektor_'s PROGRAM context is using 4 pages:
+_Vektor_'s PROGRAM context have 4 pages:

 ![](_img/programPagesV2.png)